 Find out more with our guide to the Narcos Mexico true story.

 Narcos: Mexico season 3 cast: Who’s returning?

-Of the major cast members who’ve appeared in Narcos: Mexico, a return for Diego Luna as Felix Gallardo is not impossible, but unlikely.
-Gallardo is still alive, but has remained incarcerated since his arrest for Camarena’s murder, while Luna is set to start shooting on the Star Wars: Rogue One spin-off series featuring his character Cassian Andor later this year, which could clash with filming on Narcos: Mexico.
+Original star Diego Luna is not expected to return as Felix Gallardo – in real life, Gallardo is still alive, but has remained incarcerated since his arrest for Camarena’s murder, while Luna is committed to shooting on the Star Wars: Rogue One spin-off series featuring his character Cassian Andor, which could clash with filming on Narcos: Mexico.

-Meanwhile Luna has also made comments which seem to suggest his time on the show could be at an end.
+Luna had previously made comments which seem to suggest his time on the show could be at an end.
 When asked about returning, he told IndieWire, “Not for now, not for now, no, no, no. At the beginning it was fun, but then it became really heavy for me.

 “It’s strong material and I love the way the series shoots for quite a long time because you manage to do great stuff and you’re not in a hurry.